zeroepix/p2pool-merged-payout-tool/README.md

 -d	enable debug mode, printing out stages as they are calculated

--hour	show payout based on the last hour of server stats
+-hour   --show payout based on the last hour of server stats

--day	show payout based on the last day
+-day    --show payout based on the last day

--week	show payout based on the last week
+-week   --show payout based on the last week

--month 	default.
+-month 	--default.

--year 	show payout based on the last year
+-year   --show payout based on the last year

 Payout will always take the full current balance of each coin on the server at the time of running,